Israel moves to protect Eilat-bound planes from Sinai jihadis

 The Israelis assume MANPADs would be fired by two- or three-man crews, a presence hard to hide, though the towering and deeply fissured red buttes around Taba might provide some cover.

-Israel has also occasionally deploying its Iron Dome aerial defense system in Eilat over the past few months.
+Israel has also occasionally deploying its Iron Dome aerial defence system in Eilat over the past few months.

-The Sinai is largely demilitarized under the 1979 accord but Egypt, in coordination with Israel, has been increasing the troop presence there to tackle jihadis and arms traffic to Palestinians in the neighboring Gaza Strip.
+The Sinai is largely demilitarised under the 1979 accord but Egypt, in coordination with Israel, has been increasing the troop presence there to tackle jihadis and arms traffic to Palestinians in the neighbouring Gaza Strip.

 Top Egyptian army officers say they are liaising with Israel on Sinai.
 One senior army officer said: “the Egyptian army is prepared to handle a (major) operation against militants there but is delaying it until the internal situation calms on fears that such a move could trigger militant attacks in Cairo and other cities witnessing unrest”.